etoroxlabs/etoroxlabs.github.io/index.md

 <br>

 ## Get in touch!
-Reach out to [omriro@etoro.com](mailto:omri@etorox.com), [johannesje@etoro.com](mailto:johannesje@etoro.com) or [peterje@etoro.com](mailto:peterje@etoro.com) with an application.
+Send us a mail on: [omriro@etoro.com](mailto:omri@etorox.com), [johannesje@etoro.com](mailto:johannesje@etoro.com) and [peterje@etoro.com](mailto:peterje@etoro.com) with an application.
 Please write a few lines about yourself and tell us about a project that you are proud of having been part of.
 Please attach an updated copy of your CV as well.

-If you have worked in a similar research intensive environment, where you have proven yourself by thinking on your feet and solving advanced problems in a field that was new to you, please do impress us by telling us about it.
+If you have worked in a similarly research intensive environment, where you have proven yourself by thinking on your feet and solving difficult problems in a field that was new to you, please do impress us by telling us about it.
 This could be from working in a start-up or in a similar position in which you acquired product ownership responsibilities.

-We welcome applications from candidates with good academic credentials or a proven track record of success, in fintech or related fields, but do not discriminate significantly on the background of grades if you can show us your secret power and you walk us through a your approach to problem solving.
+We welcome applications from candidates with good academic credentials or a proven track record of success in fintech and beyond, but do not discriminate significantly on the background of grades or educational experience.
+If you can show us your super-power and you walk us through how you approach problem solving by creating structure, clarity and bringing great energy and the motivation to build the future of finance, we are very interested in hearing from you.

 eToro is proud to be an equal opportunity and affirmative action employer and place of work.
 We celebrate and support our differences, for the benefit of our employees, our community and the products that we build.